ndebuhr/cloud-native-workstation/README.md

     cd ../..
     ```

+### Elastic Kubernetes Service (AWS)

+If you would like to provision a new Kubernetes cluster on Elastic Kubernetes Service to run your workstation, follow the steps below.
+1. Create a Cloud Native Workstation policy in Amazon Web Services with the following permissions:
+    1. iam:CreateRole
+    1. iam:GetRole
+    1. iam:ListRolePolicies
+    1. iam:ListAttachedRolePolicies
+    1. iam:ListInstanceProfilesForRole
+    1. iam:DeleteRole
+    1. iam:AttachRolePolicy
+    1. iam:DetachRolePolicy
+    1. logs:CreateLogGroup
+    1. logs:PutRetentionPolicy
+    1. logs:DescribeLogGroups
+    1. logs:ListTagsLogGroup
+    1. logs:DeleteLogGroup
+    1. ec2:*
+    1. eks:*
+    1. autoscaling:CreateLaunchConfiguration
+    1. autoscaling:DescribeLaunchConfigurations
+    1. autoscaling:CreateAutoScalingGroup
+    1. autoscaling:DescribeAutoScalingGroups
+    1. autoscaling:DescribeScalingActivities
+    1. autoscaling:SuspendProcesses
+    1. autoscaling:UpdateAutoScalingGroup
+    1. autoscaling:*
+    1. cloudformation:ListStacks
+1. Create a new user and assign the Cloud Native Workstation and IAMFullAccess policies
+1. Create a key and set the AWS authentication environment variables
+    ```bash
+    export AWS_ACCESS_KEY_ID=YOURVALUEHERE
+    export AWS_SECRET_ACCESS_KEY=YOURVALUEHERE
+    ```
+1. Navigate to the [EKS provisioning directory](provision/eks), then provision with:
+    ```
+    terraform init
+    terraform apply
+    ```
+1. Note the output values for efs_fs_id and efs_role_arn, as you will need them later
+1. Return to the repository root directory
+    ```bash
+    cd ../..
+    ```

 ## Configure `kubectl`

+### Google Kubernetes Engine

 If using Google Kubernetes Engine, execute the commands below.
 If you [ran provisioning with the default GCP zone and cluster name](#provisioning-(optional)), then use `cloud-native-workstation` as the cluster name and `us-central1-a` as the cluster zone.
 Other cloud vendors should provide a similar cli and commands for configuring `kubectl`, if you are not using Google Kubernetes Engine.
 ```